 Waterless lamb frenching: reducing 210,000 knifing path actions per shift to zero

-In Australia, most processing facilities rely on operational staff with knives to undertake this activity.
+Current situation: In Australia, most processing facilities rely on operational staff with knives to undertake this activity.
 There are instances in Australian plants using the McLaren Stainless water frenching solution.
 Although this solution works well it is not suitable for all Australian locations due to the water usage, water source, and resulting trade waste additional load with the product (intercostals) and water being discharged to drain.
+For these reasons, some Australian processors (39%) would prefer to use a waterless solution.

 AMPC would like to hear from providers/developers who believe that they could develop a solution that:

-- Remove operational staff form knifing (and holding) the product.
+- Remove operational staff from knifing (and holding) the product.
 Of the two removing the knife actions is the main foci (and hence semi-automated solutions are also an acceptable consideration).

 - Uses no water (during operations).